-The online world can feel like a tough gig sometimes.
-No sooner have you mastered a strategy to market your website, the goalposts change and suddenly there’s a new tool/strategy/social media platform on the horizon that you *have* to learn.
+The online business world in 2018 can feel like a tough gig sometimes.
+No sooner have you mastered a strategy to market your website, the goalposts change.
+Suddenly there’s a new tool/strategy/social media platform on the horizon that you *have* to learn.
 Doesn’t it sometimes feel like you are forever playing catch up?

 I wanted to use this post to help entrepreneurs get away from that shiny object syndrome, whilst still acknowledging tactics that will work now – in 2018 – rather than in a good old days of the internet (when was that exactly?).